bpurinton/PebbleCounts/docs/PebbleCounts_Manual_Nov2018.md

 ## Ouput
 PebbleCounts saves out a few outputs in the same folder that the image resides:
 * csv: filename_PebbleCounts_CSV.csv
 * label image (geo-referenced if ortho image): filename_PebbleCounts_LABELS.tif
 * figure showing the fit ellipses and potential rock type: filename_PebbleCounts_FIGURE.png

-The results .csv has a line for each grain showing the fraction of the scene not measured (combined background shadow, color masked area, and unmeasured grains) the fraction of the scene that was selected by the color mask as background color (sand perhaps) and each grains' characteristics including a- and b-axis of the fit ellipse in pixels and in meters, the area covered by the grain mask in pixels and square meters, the orientation of the fit ellipse measured from -pi/2 to pi/2 relative to the positive x-axis (orientation=0) in cartesian coordinates:
+The results .csv has a line for each grain showing the fraction of the scene not measured (combined background shadow, color masked area, and unmeasured grains) the fraction of the scene that was selected by the color mask as background color (sand perhaps) and each grains' characteristics including a- and b-axis of the fit ellipse in pixels and in meters, the area covered by the grain mask in pixels and square meters, the orientation of the fit ellipse measured from -$\pi$/2 to $\pi$/2 relative to the positive x-axis (orientation=0) in cartesian coordinates.
+If the input imagery is georeferenced the UTM Northing (Y) and Easting (X) coordinates of the pebble's centroid are be provided:
 ```
 perc. not meas.,perc. background color,a (px),b (px),a (m),b (m),area (px),area (m2),orientation,lithology
 0.17551331897681643,0,111.9574708212346,102.05260381916898,0.0705332066173778,0.06429314040607646,8247,0.0032732343,-0.7792965483663533,0